Selling software as a Service (SaaS) is vastly different from selling other, more traditional products.

 A SaaS salesperson’s salary on average is $51,040 (base salary) and $118,000 total on-target earnings.
 SaaS sales reps can make impressive additional income with commissions added to the base sales.

 SaaS Sales is one of the major departments in SaaS(software-as-a-service).
-It is as important as SaaS Development, What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…., Marketing, and Product.
+It is as important as SaaS Development, Customer Success, Marketing, and Product.
 SaaS Sales department’s main goal is to convert leads into qualified opportunities.

 In the SaaS industry, common commissions tend to be around 7-10 percent of new revenue, but renewal commissions and bonuses/accelerators can make the total compensation of a SaaS salesperson even more profitable.